-(1) In connection with the acquisition of Ember and ChipSensors, the Company recorded contingent consideration based upon the achievement of certain milestone goals.
+(1) In connection with the acquisition of Ember, the Company recorded contingent consideration based upon the expected achievement of a milestone goal.
 Changes to the fair value of contingent consideration due to changes in assumptions used in preparing the discounted cash flow model are recorded in selling, general and administrative expenses in the Consolidated Statement of Income.